Protect Your Rights In A California Unpaid Internship

 Federal Employment Laws on Unpaid Internships

-Employers in California must follow two sets of standards when it comes to internships: federal and state.
-On the federal level, the Department of Labor created unpaid internship labor laws that all states must follow.
-The Department of Labor outlines seven requirements for determining an internship’s legality.
+On the federal level, the Department of Labor created unpaid internship rules that all states must follow.
+The Primary Beneficiary Test outlines the Department of Labor’s seven requirements for determining an internship’s legality.
 The employer must ensure that:

-- The intern’s duties will be similar to training provided by an educational institution.
+- Training is similar to training received at an educational institution.

-- The internship is associated with the student’s educational program or degree through integrated coursework.
+- The internship is tied and integrated to the student’s educational program or degree.

-- The intern’s work cannot conflict with academic commitments or the academic calendar.
+- The intern only works during periods that do not conflict with academic commitments or the academic calendar.

-- The intern’s work does not displace the work of regular employees and must provide significant educational benefits.
+- The intern’s work does not replace existing employees’ work while providing significant educational benefits.